Saturday, April 17, 2021 (Updated Tuesday, Sept. 21)

 What is Boulder getting?

-Boulder also has the option to purchase additional open space at a cost of $37,500 per acre, three years after annexation.
-If the city does not choose to buy the land, the university will build solar or community gardens there.
+Boulder also has the option to purchase additional open space at a cost of $37,500 per acre, three to five years after annexation.
+(The amount was arrived at by averaging the two valuations commissioned by CU and the city.)
+If the city does not choose to buy the land, the university can build solar or community gardens there.
 Since the acreage is designated as Open Space – Other, it can’t be developed the way other parts of the site can.

 If the land is purchased by Boulder, the primary objective would be restoration and/or preservation.
 There are two sensitive species in the area: Ute Ladies’ Tresses orchids and the Preble’s Meadow Jumping Mouse.